LindaBetz/LindaBetz/README.md

 ## Hi there, I'm Linda 👋

-📬 You can reach me at lindabetz19@gmail.com.
+📬 Please contact me at lindabetz19@gmail.com, for example, if you have questions about codes from my previous publications.